iPrunes - Open Source Aquaponics

 Remember to keep any transformers the actuators have and wire them in after you've connected it to the mains terminal!

-In my project the LED Grow Light bar contains a transformers which can be seen connected after the mains terminal and attached to the bottom of the electrical component board!
+In my project the LED Grow Light bar contains a transformer which can be seen connected after the mains terminal and attached to the bottom of the electrical component board!
 (The Big Rectangle Metal Box)

 Remember to leave enough wire length for the actuators to reach where it'll be placed on the unit!

-Tidy the remaining cables into the V_Slot extrudes and secure with zip ties
+Tidy the remaining cables into the V_Slot extrudes and secure with zip ties.

 Once you have striped and wired all the actuators your ready to proceed to the final testing process!